luisarizmendi/rhel-edge-quickstart/demos/kickstart-microshift/info.md

 cd ..
 ```

-2)  Prepare the blueprint using the `blueprint-microshift.toml.example` as reference
+2) Create a new blueprint file using the `blueprint-microshift.toml.example` as reference

 Make a copy of the blueprint example file and include the SSH key and the password hash.